DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Method

 \subsection{Objective}

-Our objective is to minimize the difference between the predicted $[\Delta \hat{x}, \Delta \hat{y}, \Delta \hat{\varphi}]$ and ground-truth pose offsets $[\Delta x, \Delta y, \Delta\varphi]$.
+The learning objective is to minimize the difference between the predicted $[\Delta \hat{x}, \Delta \hat{y}, \Delta \hat{\varphi}]$ and ground-truth pose offsets $[\Delta x, \Delta y, \Delta\varphi]$.
 We define the translation and rotation loss terms that are treated independently.
-The reason is the different units, i.e. meters and degree, that require scaling the two terms for equal gradient contribution.
+The reason is the different magnitude of the units, i.e. meters and degree, that require scaling the two terms for equal gradient contribution.
 At first, the translation loss is given by:

 Secondly, the rotation loss is defined as: